igorkll/esp32_opencomputers/README.md

 * device.sdcardNeedFormat():boolean - indicates that the sd card needs to be formatted in order to be used in the device
 * device.sdcardFormat():boolean - formats the sd card
 * device.sdcardUnmount():boolean - unmounts the sd card
+* device.sdcardGetSize():number - returns the capacity of the sd card in bytes

 ## available components
 * device (this component is added by the emulator, it contains the emulator API)
 * eeprom
 * screen
 * filesystem
+* disk_drive (serves as a slot for a memory card)
 * keyboard (it is conditionally supported, but the input methods have not yet been implemented)
 * gpu
 * beep (beep card from the computronics addon)